talee/revir/README.md

 		// props would be {layout: 'modal'}
 	})

+Since transitions are async, error events are also broadcasted.

+	state.on('error', event => {
+		let error = event.error
+	})

 ### Branching

 Most of the time the app always transitions from state A to state B. However,